 - At the event, patrons buy food and drinks using the credits they’ve purchased by tapping their wristbands or cards at vendors.
 Should they need to check their balance, or add more funds to their wristband they can do this through our online portal, or via one of the top-up stations on-site.

-- After the event, all transactions are logged and reported back to you, so sorting out the finances with vendors is a breeze!
+- After the event, all transactions are logged and reported back to you, so sorting out the finances is a breeze!

 Why virtual currencies?

 Since bar sales are the financial lifeblood of most music festivals, the importance of encouraging bar sales needs no introduction.
-Using a virtual currency at your event is an excellent way of doing just that, and is likely to get people spending more on food, drinks and merchandise.
+Using a virtual currency at your event is an excellent way of doing just that, and is likely to get people spending more on not only drinks, but food and merchandise.

 Why?
 Because separation from traditional payment methods has a distinct psychological effect on consumers.
 When guests don’t see the dollar price of their purchases, but instead calculate it in pearls or gems, the expense doesn’t feel quite as ‘real’ – which makes it easier for them to buy more.